AdobeDocs/media-analytics.en/help/getting-started/prereqs.md

 Ask your Adobe Analytics Representative for the media tracking server URL.
 This is the `collection-api-server` URL for the Mobile SDK, the JavaScript SDK, and the non-collection-api tracking server for Roku.
 Domain names for API implementation is: `[your_namespace].hb-api.omtrdc.net`.

 1. **Download the current Media SDK or implement the required Extensions**<br>
 Depending on the implementation path, [download the current SDK](download-sdks.md) for web, mobile, or over-the-top platforms.
 The required extensions must be implemented to enable Adobe Analytics for Streaming Media.
-For information about required extensions, see [Adobe Extensions](download-sdks.md#media-extension).
-(NEED to clarify either download Media SDK or Get the Extension)

 1. **Enable Adobe Analytics Reports**<br>
 To enable reports in Analytics and to view the content and ad data that you're collecting, you must enable reports in Analytics.
-See [Media reports enablement.](/help/reporting/media-reports-enable.md).
+See [Media reports enablement](/help/reporting/media-reports-enable.md).

 1. **Enable Experience Cloud**<br>